CapsAdmin/goluwa/README.md

-Goluwa is a framework that I use to make stuff made in LuaJIT.
-It's very similar GLua (Garry's Mod Lua) because that's where I started learning programming and it's what I'm used to.
+Goluwa is a framework made with LuaJIT that I use to make stuff/goluwa with.
+Goluwa tries to be dynamic and modifiable without the need to restart.

-There are a lot of of sub projects included such as the GUI, a wrapper for running Löve games, tools for reading and mounting source engine assets, midi and sf2 parsers and so on.
+There are lots of sub projects included such as the GUI, a wrapper for running Löve games, tools for reading and mounting source engine assets, midi and sf2 parsers, some async socket library based on luasocket, etc.

-I don't have any plans so I just code whatever I feel like coding.
-Because I'm interested in game engines and middleware for games the byproduct of doing that ends up with Goluwa being something that vaguely resembles a game engine.
+I don't really have any big plans so I just code whatever I feel like coding.
+Because I'm interested in game engines and middleware for games Goluwa ends up being something that vaguely resembles a game engine.
 For these reasons I can't recommend using Goluwa to make a game or anything too serious.

 LuaJIT's FFI library is used to bind to the following shared libraries: